Randhum/MusicPlayer/README.md

 - **Metadata Display**: Beautiful GTK4 interface with album art and track information
 - **Layout Persistence**: Panel layout is saved and restored between sessions
 - **Smart Track Loading**: Waits for tracks to fully load before playback to prevent audio glitches
-- **Fractal Screensaver**: Optional fractal background panels using the perfect-shuffle algorithm with inverted text for readability

 ## Requirements